validator-labs/validator/chart/validator/README.md

-Valid8or
+Validator
 ===========

-valid8or monitors ValidationResults created by one or more valid8or plugins and uploads them to a configurable sink
+validator monitors ValidationResults created by one or more validator plugins and uploads them to a configurable sink

 ## Configuration

-The following table lists the configurable parameters of the Valid8or chart and their default values.
+The following table lists the configurable parameters of the Validator chart and their default values.

 | Parameter                | Description             | Default        |
 | ------------------------ | ----------------------- | -------------- |